 Adina E. Bowe is currently an Assistant Professor in Internal Medicine and Psychiatry at West Virginia University Charleston Division.
 She is board certified in Internal Medicine, Psychiatry and Addiction Psychiatry.
 Her special interests reside in treating medically complexed, dually diagnosed individuals with addiction disorders in rural communities.
 She is an advocate for the integrated care model of health delivery.
 Dr. Bowe is an active member of American Academy of Addiction Psychiatry, the American Medical Association and the American Psychiatric Association.
 In her spare time she enjoys visiting her family in the Bahamas, hiking and kayaking.

-Ms. Cates-Wessel has more than 30 years of background and experience in the substance use disorder field in administration, medical education, and policy.
-She is Chief Executive Officer of the American Academy of Addiction Psychiatry (AAAP) and Principal Investigator and Project Director for both the PCSS and STR-TA grant.
-As Principal Investigator and Project Director of these projects, she oversees the overall administration of the projects staff; consultants and sub-awards; negotiating contracts and overseeing work of partner organizations, consultants and vendors; and ensuring that all aspects of this these projects are undertaken according to the project plans.
-Prior to her work at AAAP, she was Associate Director of Brown University’s Center for Alcohol and Addiction Studies for over 19 years and Executive Director of Physicians and Lawyers for National Drug Policy, a think tank of leaders from law and medicine advocating for prevention/treatment of addicts over incarceration.
-Prior to that she was Associate Director of a residential treatment center for adolescents for substance use disorders and co-occurring mental disorders.
+Ms. Cates-Wessel has 40 years of experience in the substance use disorder field in policy, coalition building, medical education and administration.
+She is Chief Executive Officer of the American Academy of Addiction Psychiatry (AAAP) and Principal Investigator and Project Director of several federally funded grants including, Providers Clinical Support System (PCSS), (pcssnow.org); State Opioid Response and Tribal Opioid Response (SOR-TOR) “Opioid Response Network” (opioidresponsenetwork.com) and the Minority Fellowship grant “Recognizing and Eliminating Disparities in Addiction Through Culturally Informed Healthcare” (REACH), (reachgrant.org).
+Prior to her work at AAAP, she was the Associate Director of Brown University’s Center for Alcohol and Addiction Studies for over 19 years and Executive Director of Physicians and Lawyers for National Drug Policy, a think tank of leaders from law and medicine advocating for prevention, treatment, and recovery individuals involved with substance use disorders.
+Prior to Brown University, she was the Associate Director of a residential treatment center for adolescents with substance use disorders and co-occurring mental disorders.

 Michelle P. Durham, MD, MPH